February 19, 2019

 Solar Feasibility Study for Tensleep Preserve in North Central Wyoming

-Indigenizing the News is a digital magazine dedicated to Native nations, cultures, and contemporary issues in North America.
-Through a special issue of the monthly newsletter, Meghanlata Gupta shared a variety of news articles, videos, and images that discuss how Indigenous communities collaborate with local, state, and federal governments to pursue shared management and conservation objectives in the western United States.
-Read more…
+Meghanlata Gupta shared a variety of news articles, videos, and images that discuss how Indigenous communities collaborate with governments to pursue shared management and conservation objectives in the western United States.
+Read more here…

 Our student research assistants partnered with Bridger-Teton National Forest (BTNF) in Wyoming to create a report on the stand dynamics of postfire vegetative regeneration and management implications.
-This report intends to provide geospatial analysis to construct future forest plans and to foster communication between the staff at BTNF and the public.
-Read more…
+Read more here…

 Our research assistant team worked in partnership with the Sheridan Community Land Trust to develop a conservation planning mapping tool to guide future private land conservation efforts.
 They incorporated a variety of spatial data from public sources to help SCLT prioritize and direct its funding and outreach in cooperation with its organization’s goals to protect wildlife and working ranches in Sheridan County.
 Read more…